Catenoid limits of singly periodic minimal surfaces with Scherk-type ends: Examples

 is invertible.
 We know that the first two blocks are invertible at $\lambda=0$.
 By continuity, they remain invertible for $\lambda$ sufficiently small.
-The last block vanishes at $\lambda = 0$, but is non-zero (and real) once $\lambda$ increases.
-Hence the configuration is rigid for sufficiently small $\lambda > 0$. \end{proof}
+The last block is clearly non-zero for $\lambda \ne 0$ sufficiently small. \end{proof}